barnjamin/rareaf/README.md

    General:
       - Convert numbers to bignum
       - Add descriptive messages for the txns being signed
-      - Add support for more wallets
-      - Add more currencies
+      - Add more currencies for price tokens
       - Add other contract type hashes

    Minting:
       - Add more fields for metadata
-      - Ensure conformance to ARC3

    Browse:
       - Add filters on browse page for tags/price